TheGearfinderStudios/voxy-hypixel-addon/README.md

 Created by **TBlazeWarriorT**.

 ## ⚠️ Alpha Notice
-This mod is an addon for Voxy, which is currently in its **Alpha** development stage.
+This mod is an addon for Voxy, which is currently in its early **Alpha** development stage.
 Both Voxy and this addon are highly experimental.
 Use at your own risk.

 ## What does this do?
 Voxy is a world-streaming mod that stores chunk data locally.
 On Hypixel Skyblock, players frequently switch between different islands (Hub, Private Island, Dwarven Mines, etc.) while technically staying on the same "server world."